Fast and Flexible Flow Decompositions in General Graphs via Dominators: Missing proofs

 Observe that $w \neq y_i$ for every $i \in \{1,\dots,k-1\}$.
 Suppose otherwise.
 Then $w \neq t$ because $t$ is not an $s$-dominator, and so there are $k-1$ vertices $x_1,\dots,x_{k-1}$ between $w$ and $u$ in the $t$-dominator tree.
 Some $x_j$ is not between $u$ and $v$ in the $s$-dominator tree, hence there is a $u$-$w$ path avoiding $x_j$.
 Further, since $x_j$ is strictly $t$-dominated by $w$ there is a $w$-$t$ path avoiding $x_j$.
 Concatenating these paths at $w$ results in a $u$-$t$ path avoiding $x_j$, a contradiction.

 Suppose now for a contradiction that $v$ is not strictly $t$-dominated by $w$.
-From the point above, we know that there is a $u$-$v$ path avoiding $w$.
+From the point above we know that there is a $u$-$v$ path avoiding $w$.
 This path concatenated with a $v$-$t$ path avoiding $w$ gives a $u$-$t$ path also avoiding $w$, contradicting the fact that $w$ $t$-dominates $u$.

-It remains to show that $v$ cannot $t$-dominate $u$.
+It remains to show that $v$ does not $t$-dominate $u$.
 Suppose otherwise.
-Then we have $v=x_i$ for some $i \in \{1,\dots,k-1\}$, since $v$ is strictly $t$-dominated by $w$ from the point above and $t$-dominates $u$ by hypothesis.
-Thus, some $y_j$ is not between $v$ and $u$ in the $t$-dominator tree, implying that there is a $u$-$v$ path avoiding $y_j$.
-Since $y_j$ is $s$-dominated by $u$, there is an $s$-$u$ path avoiding $y_j$, which concatenated with the previous path at $u$ gives an $s$-$v$ path also avoiding $y_j$, contradicting the fact that $y_j$ $s$-dominates $v$. \end{proof}
+Since $w$ strictly $t$-dominates $v$ from the point above we have $v=x_i$ for some $i \in \{1,\dots,k-1\}$.
+Thus some $y_j$ is not between $v$ and $u$ in the $t$-dominator tree, implying that there is a $u$-$v$ path avoiding $y_j$.
+Since $y_j$ is $s$-dominated by $u$ there is an $s$-$u$ path avoiding $y_j$ which when concatenated with the previous path at $u$ gives an $s$-$v$ path also avoiding $y_j$, contradicting the fact that $y_j$ $s$-dominates $v$. \end{proof}

-\begin{proof}[Proof of \Cref{lem:maximal-univocal-paths-disjoint}] Since $p_1$ and $p_2$ are distinct, we can assume without loss of generality that $p_1$ has a vertex not contained in $p_2$.
+\begin{proof}[Proof of \Cref{lem:maximal-univocal-paths-disjoint}] Since $p_1$ and $p_2$ are distinct we can assume without loss of generality that $p_1$ has a vertex not contained in $p_2$.
 Suppose for a contradiction that there is a vertex $v$ in $p_1$ and $p_2$.

-Let $u$ be the vertex in $p_1$ that is not contained in $p_2$ and that is closest to $v$ in $p_1$ (notice that the distance between two vertices of the same univocal path is identical in either tree).
+Let $u$ be the vertex in $p_1$ that is not contained in $p_2$ and that is closest to $v$ in $p_1$ (notice that the distance between two vertices of the same univocal path is identical in both trees, as well as in $G$).
 Then vertex $u$ is either the immediate $s$-dominator of $v$ or it is immediately $s$-dominated by $v$.
 Suppose that $u$ is the immediate $s$-dominator of $v$, so in particular the vertex of $p_2$ closest to $s$ in the $s$-dominator tree is $v$.
 Since $p_1$ is univocal, $u$ immediately $s$-dominates only $v$ and $v$ immediately $t$-dominates only $u$.
-Thus, the path $u$ concatenated with $p_2$ is univocal because $p_2$ is univocal, contradicting the maximality of $p_2$.
+Thus, the trivial path $u$ concatenated with $p_2$ is univocal because $p_2$ is univocal, contradicting the maximality of $p_2$.
 For the remaining case when $u$ is immediately $s$-dominated by $v$, identically we can deduce that $p_2$ concatenated with $u$ is univocal, a contradiction. \end{proof}